adap/flower/examples/quickstart-pandas/README.md

 		&& rm -rf _tmp && cd quickstart-pandas
 ```

-This will create a new directory called `quickstart-pandas` containing the following files:
+This will create a new directory called `quickstart-pandas` with the following structure:

 ```shell
 quickstart-pandas